The Techny Arborvitae is a clone of its parent plant the White Cedar or American

 were caught early when they first appeared they could have been easily

 controlled and the trees would have survived with little damage.
 It

 usually takes several years for the population to get this large to do this kind

 of damage.
-Early detection is the secret to controlling bagworms, walk
+Early detection is the key to controlling bagworms, walk threw

 looking for the bags as shown above.
-Take action if needed and one
+Take action by hand picking off small

 insecticide I know works is called Onyx.